Allen County Courthouse (Indiana)

 The Allen County Courthouse is located at the block surrounded by Clinton/Calhoun/Main/Berry Streets in downtown Fort Wayne, Indiana, the county seat of Allen County.
 Built between 1897 and 1902, it is a nationally significant example of Beaux-Arts architecture.
 It was listed on the National Register of Historic Places in 1976 and was designated a National Historic Landmark on July 31, 2003.

 History

 Designed by Brentwood S. Tolan, construction began in 1897, the cornerstone was laid November 17, 1897.
 The building was dedicated September 23, 1902, with a final cost of $817,553.59 ($250 million today).
+Present at its dedication were Mayor Henry C. Berghoff and Governor Winfield T. Durbin.
+President Theodore Roosevelt was scheduled to attend, however, he ultimately was not present.
 On September 23, 2002, the building was re-dedicated on its centennial after a seven-year restoration effort, which cost $8.6 million.

 Architectural details

-The Beaux-Arts architecture-style structure includes such features as four 25 × 45 ft murals by Charles Holloway, twenty-eight different kinds of scagliola covering 15000 sqft, bas-reliefs and art glass.
+The Beaux-Arts-style structure includes such features as four 25 × 45 ft murals by Charles Holloway, twenty-eight different kinds of scagliola covering 15000 sqft, bas-reliefs and art glass.
 Each of the five court rooms has its own color scheme.